microsoftgraph/microsoft-graph-docs-contrib/concepts/callrecords-api-faq.md

 ## Why are there duplicate sessions returned for one call record?

 A call record [session](/graph/api/resources/callrecords-session) uniquely represents a single user-user communication in peer-to-peer calls or a single user-service communication in a group call or meeting.
-However, in some calling scenarios a single user-service communication can involve multiple service identities without creating a new session, such as a virtual transfer between an auto-attendant and a call queue.
-In these scenarios a session ID may be duplicated one or more times in order to properly represent each identity involved in the communication and the respective communication duration.
+However, in some calling scenarios a single user-service communication can involve multiple service identities in a single session, such as a virtual transfer between an auto attendant and a call queue.
+In these scenarios, a session ID might be duplicated one or more times in order to properly represent each identity involved in the communication and the respective communication duration.

 ## Why do I receive a 404 Not Found error?